joacir/make-pdf/README.md

 * *header* - A data structure like *records*, but contain only one record used in page header content.

-### Defining PDF templates
+## Defining PDF templates

 A Template is a structure of options to customize your PDF document or report.
-It´s divided in the follow sessions:
+Its formed by sessions, nodes and your respective attributes.
+All the elements are structured in a associative array.

+### Sessions

+The sessions are the regions will form your document:

-* *config* - Here you can set the PDF defaults options will be used in entire document, like font size, alignment, border and margin.
+* *config* - The PDF defaults options will be used in entire document, like font size, alignment, border and margin.

-* *header* - To set the PDF page header options.
+* *header* - The PDF page header options.

-* *columnTitles* - To set the PDF report column titles options.
+* *columnTitles* - The PDF report column titles options.
 It will be printed just after *header*.

-* *body* - To set the document body or report detail options.
+* *body* - The document body or report detail options.
 This session is required to create the PDF.

-* *sumary* - To set the PDF sumary options, where reports will can be sumarized just after the *body* session.
+* *sumary* - The PDF sumary options, where reports will can be sumarized just after the *body* session.

-* *footer* - To set the PDF page footer options.
+* *footer* - The PDF page footer options.
 It´s the last session to be printed.

+### Nodes

 The sessions contain a set of "nodes" to form the PDF page layout desired.
 Theses nodes can contain diferents behaviors, like:

 * *cell* - The simplest node.
-It behaves like a box where you can print content.
+It behaves like a box where you can print some content.

 * *line* - Use to put one or more nodes in the same row.
-The nodes can be the same kind or diferents.
+The nodes can be the same type or diferents.

 * *group* - Like *line* node a *group* is used to agroup many nodes, but it can contain many lines.

-* *title* - Used to describe a title of a node, by default its apear on the top of the node and with a minor font size than node.
+* *title* - Use to describe a title of a node, by default its appear on the top of the node and with a minor font size than node.

-* *image* - To print a image.
+* *image* - Use to print a image.
 You can set the image size (width and height).

 * *checkbox* - It print a blank box to be checked, or fullfilled with some content.

 * *digit* - It print a sequence of boxes that can be used to set a field of a formulary.

-* *barCode123ABC* - To print a bar code of kind 123ABC.
+* *barCode123ABC* - It print a bar code of kind 123ABC.

-* *barCodeI25* - To print a bar code of kind I25.
+* *barCodeI25* - It print a bar code of kind I25.

-* *verse* - It´s used to define the content of a verse page.
+* *verse* - Use to define the content of a page verse.

-* *watermark* - To print a watermark in a PDF document or report.
+* *watermark* - It print a watermark in a PDF document or report.

+### Attributes

 The nodes can contain the follow attributes used to define its caracteristics:

-* *text* - Set a static content to be printed in a node.
+* *text* - A static content to be printed in a node.

-* *fieldName* - Set a dynamic content from *records* to be printed in a node. (example: Entity.field)
+* *fieldName* - A dynamic content from *records* to be printed in a node. (example: Entity.field)

-* *border* - Set a border of a node.
+* *border* - The border of a node.
 (0 - none, 1 - all, R - right, L - left, T - top and B - bottom)

-* *margin* - Set the left, right and top margin of the document or report page.
+* *margin* - The left, right and top margin of the document or report page.
 Can be used only in *config* session.
 (Default 10 mm)

-* *align* - Set the content horizontal alignment.
+* *align* - The content horizontal alignment.
 (L - left, C - center, R - right)

-* *title* - Set the node title content.
+* *title* - The node title content.
 It´s can be static (by attribute *text*) or dynamic (by attribute *fieldName*).

-* *fill* - Set a background color of a node (Use the RGB standard).
+* *fill* - A background color of a node (Use the RGB standard).

-* *fontFamily* - Set the font family of a document or a node like Arial, Times, Courier, Symbol, ZapfDingbats.
+* *fontFamily* - The font family of a document or a node like Arial, Times, Courier, Symbol and ZapfDingbats.
 (Default Arial)

-* *fontStyle* - Set the font style of a document or a node (B - bold, I - italic, N - normal, U - underscored)
+* *fontStyle* - The font style of a document or a node.
+(B - bold, I - italic, N - normal, U - underscored)

-* *fontSizePt* - Set the font size of a document or a node.
+* *fontSizePt* - The font size of a document or a node.
 (Use points)

-* *titleFontFamily* - Set the font family of a node title like Arial, Times, Courier, Symbol, ZapfDingbats.
+* *titleFontFamily* - The font family of a node title like Arial, Times, Courier, Symbol and ZapfDingbats.
 (Default Arial)

-* *titleFontStyle* - Set the font style of a node title (B - bold, I - italic, N - normal, U - underscored)
+* *titleFontStyle* - The font style of a node title.
+(B - bold, I - italic, N - normal, U - underscored)

-* *titleFontSizePt* - Set the font size of a node title in points.
+* *titleFontSizePt* - The font size of a node title in points.

-* *lineWidth* - Set the width size of a node in milimiters.
+* *lineWidth* - The width size of a node in milimiters.

-* *lineHeight* - Set the height size of a node in milimiters.
+* *lineHeight* - The height size of a node in milimiters.

-* *x* - Set the horizontal position of a node in milimiters.
+* *x* - The horizontal position of a node in milimiters.

-* *y* - Set the vertical position of a node in milimiters.
+* *y* - The vertical position of a node in milimiters.

-* *relativeX* - Set a offset in horizontal position of a node in milimiters.
-It can be a negative value too.
+* *relativeX* - A offset in horizontal position of a node in milimiters.
+It can be a negative value.

-* *relativeY* - Set a offset in vertical position of a node in milimiters.
-It can be a negative value too.
+* *relativeY* - A offset in vertical position of a node in milimiters.
+It can be a negative value.

-* *groupSpacing* - Set a blank space after a printed group.
+* *groupSpacing* - A blank space after a printed group.

-* *decimal* - Set a double value format to print values.
+* *decimal* - A double value format to print values.
 (Example: 1234.56 defined with "decimal = 2" results in "1.234,56"

 ### Example of a complete template contained sessions, nodes and attributes: